zhdk/tpf-server/README.md

 ### About

 **[tpf-server](https://github.com/zhdk/tpf-server)** is used to connect instances of tpf-clients.
-It is supposed to run on server with a public IP address.
+It is supposed to run a on server with a public IP address.

-**[tpf-client](https://github.com/zhdk/tpf-client)** is a low-latency audio transmission software based on the jacktrip protocol and built in Pure Data.
+**[tpf-client](https://github.com/zhdk/tpf-client)** is a low-latency audio transmission software based on the [AoO](https://git.iem.at/cm/aoo)  (Audio-over-OSC) protocol and built in Pure Data.

 For more information visit: